tabsyat/render-calico-bpsync-v1/README.md

 - `team_map.json` is created by Section 1 and used by Sections 2 and 4 to
   map team IDs between the two instances.
 It's excluded from git — it's local/per-instance data, not code.
-- This tool never sets a round's `draw_status` to `Released` on either instance.
-Publishing to judges/teams is always a deliberate manual step.